duyanhnn/Git-Training/README.md

 ```$xslt
 git branch --unset-upstream <local branch>
 ```
-**It is recommended that you name your local branch the same as remote branch**
+**It is recommended that you name your local branch the same as remote branch.**

 Then you can use pull and push with default upstream config
 ```$xslt